jimporter/mopack/doc/user/writing.md

     build:
       type: bfg9000
       extra_args: --extra
+    usage:
+      type: pkg_config
+      pcfile: foobar
 ```

 Here, instead of a string for `build`, we specify a dictionary indicating the
 type of the build and some extra arguments to be passed to it.
 Below, we'll show
 a more complex example taking advantage of [variable
 interpolation](#variable-interpolation).

+We also explicitly specify a [*usage*](../reference/usage.md).
+A usage, as the
+name implies, describes how a package should be *used*, e.g. where to find
+header files, what libraries to link to, etc.

 ## Other package sources